sourcegraph/sourcegraph-public-snapshot/doc/admin/config/rate_limits.md

 These internal rate limits will also be applied when syncing user permissions from the code host.

-Note that, if there are multiple code host connections to the same code host, then each connection will have separate internal rate limits.
+> NOTE: If there are multiple code host connections to the same code host, then each connection will have a separate internal rate limit.